Aditya-Tiwary/Stopwatch/README.md

 ##

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the license file for details.